Junius-Soft/culinary_portal/README.md

 - ✅ Customer deletion syncs to WordPress (deletes User and B2B Group)
 - ✅ Background job processing for delete operations
 - ✅ Portal User ID tracking
+- ✅ **Customer Agreements Table View** - Display all Agreements for a Customer
+  - Automatic loading of Agreements when Customer form is opened
+  - Shows Agreement name (clickable link), Supplier, Valid From/To dates, Status
+  - Includes Agreement Services (comma-separated list)
+  - Read-only table for viewing only (no manual editing)
+  - Real-time refresh on form reload

 ### 6️⃣ **Agreement Category Visibility Management**
 - ✅ Automatic category visibility update when Agreement is saved